Organizational Change Management and the Complexities of Statewide Rollouts

 Mentoring, Trinity Technology Group Style

 So, what do we mean by mentoring?
 Years of planning for, configuring, and implementing large IT projects have taught us that projects encounter unexpected and unnerving “gotchas.”
 These issues are unnerving especially because they are costly and time consuming.
-They can also be avoided with the right resources.
+We have also learned that they can also be avoided with the right resources.

 To avoid costly disruptions, our model is to place an OCM Mentor Team alongside a project’s staff.
 It makes no difference if the project staff is composed of individuals tied to the vendor or the client.
 Working in tandem with the project team, the OCM Mentor Team drives a number of tasks, including: